xkumiyu/nginx-proxy-docker-compose/README.md

 ## SSL using ACME CA

-Requirements
+Requirements the following:

 - allow access to port 80 from internet
   - required for HTTP authentication when issuing certificates
 - own a domain
-  - if you have a global IP, you can use [sslip.io](https://sslip.io/).
+  - if you do not own the domain, you can use [sslip.io](https://sslip.io/).

 ```sh
 cd ssl